 Johnny Adams runs the ‘Tradsong’ discussion group where you can share information with other TSF members and with a wider constituency.
 A good place also to send those queries that you want the numerous experts in the TSF to help with.
-Go to: http://launch.groups.yahoo.com/group/Tradsong/
+To join the group you should:

 The Traditional Song Forum Facebook Page

-Paul Davenport has recently created a Facebook page for TSF.
+Paul Davenport created a Facebook page for TSF which is seen by a number of people, many of whom are interested in traditional song but are not TSF members.
 If you would like to visit this, click on the link to the top right of this page

 How does TSF relate to EFDSS?

 We work closely with the English Folk Song and Dance Society.
-A majority of our members are also EFDSS members.
-We support the general aims of EFDSS and, particularly, we are very vocal in our support for the Vaughan Williams Memorial Library and the projects that it is carrying forward.
+Many of our members are also EFDSS members.
+We support the general aims of EFDSS and we are particularly vocal in our support for the Vaughan Williams Memorial Library and the projects that it is carrying forward.
 We have also accepted the hospitality of EFDSS for a number of our meetings and have had several joint meetings and activities with them.
 We have not, however, sought to formalise our association with the EFDSS.

 Well – we don’t exactly know – even after all this time.
 We aspire to being more than a talking shop but it takes time and individual effort to get things going.
 Most Forum members are already pretty busy with their own work.
 Most of us feel, though, that there is real value in meeting and learning together with other like-minded individuals and there is a sense of purpose within the organisation.
 Maybe you could help some of our visions come to life?